 \subsection{Double trine}

-Most results on state discrimination via LOCC address \emph{perfect} protocols, where the goal is to certify that a set of states can be distinguished with probability 1, rather than to maximize the minimum–error success probability.
+Most results on state discrimination via LOCC address \emph{perfect} protocols, where the goal is to certify that a set of states can be distinguished with probability 1, rather than to maximize the minimum-error success probability.
 In the literature, either there are derived analytic criteria \cite{hardy_bipartite,2x2_distinguishability,3x3_distinguishability,2x3_distinguishability} or upper bounds via the PPT relaxation \cite{ppt_relax_1,ppt_relax_2, discrimination_thiesis} are provided.
 With our method presented in this work, we can now ask which conclusions from the perfect setting persist in the probabilistic (minimum-error) setting.

-A previously known result is that, for perfect discrimination on \(n\)-qubit systems, allowing general local measurements gives no advantage over local projective measurements.
-In \cite{LPCC_enough}, it has been that for an $n$-qubit systems, a set of mutually orthogonal states can be perfectly distinguished by LOCC measurements if and only if this discrimination can be achieved with local projective measurements.
+A previously known result is that, for perfect discrimination in \(n\)-qubit systems, allowing general local measurements gives no advantage over local projective measurements.
+In \cite{LPCC_enough}, it was found that for an $n$-qubit system, a set of mutually orthogonal states can be perfectly distinguished by LOCC measurements if and only if this discrimination can be achieved with local projective measurements.

 Using our \(\text{1R-LOCC}_m\) SDP hierarchy provided in Theorem \ref{thm:1W_locc_m_fixed_char}, we can show that this result does not generalise to the minimum error discrimination problem.
 Hence, non-projective measurements can provide an advantage over all projective measurements in the success probability of discrimination.
-One very simple example where we can see this is the two-qubit “double trine” ensemble, defined as a uniform distribution over the product states below. \begin{example}[Double trine \cite{double_trine}] The double trine is an equiprobable ensemble of the states $\ket{\psi_i}=\ket{s_i}\otimes\ket{s_i}$ for $i=0,1,2$, where
+One basic example where we can see this is the two-qubit “double trine” ensemble, defined as a uniform distribution over the product states below. \begin{example}[Double trine \cite{double_trine}] The double trine is an equiprobable ensemble of the states $\ket{\psi_i}=\ket{s_i}\otimes\ket{s_i}$ for $i=0,1,2$, where

 \end{example}